 Christin joined Vetri Community Partnership as the Director of Development in 2018, bringing 10+ years of non-profit fundraising experience to the team.
 Originally from South Jersey, Christin is a graduate of the University of Miami and currently resides in Philadelphia’s Kensington neighborhood with her husband and son.
 One of Christin’s fondest memories as a child was making Apple Brown Betty with her mom which has inspired a love of cooking through her life.
 Christin’s personal passions of food, health, and family parallel the mission of VCP, which is why raising money for the organization is not a job, but a privilege.

 On the weekends, she can be found tending to her small backyard urban garden, taking her corgi for a walk around the city or spending time down the shore with her family.
 Prior to VCP, Christin most recently worked for the National Kidney Foundation where she held the position of Executive Director of the Delaware Valley Division.

 Chelsea Schmidt joined the Vetri Community Partnership in August 2016 after moving to Philadelphia from New York.
 Previously working as a nonprofit program manager, Chelsea was excited to join VCP’s growing team to help with the launch of Vetri Cooking Lab in the fall of 2016.
-After four successful semesters of Vetri Cooking Lab programming, Chelsea has moved into the role of Business Manager to continue to help VCP grow on a strategic level.
+After four successful semesters of Vetri Cooking Lab programming, Chelsea has moved into the role of Director of Operations to continue to help VCP grow on a strategic level.